What to do when paying maternity pay if an employee leaves, becomes sick, dies, or is awarded a pay rise.

 If your employee dies during the MPP, you should pay SMP for the week in which they die, but not for any week in the MPP after that.

 If the baby dies during the SMP pay period, payment should continue as normal.

-If a baby’s born alive but survives only for an instant, it’s a live birth whenever it’s born and you must apply the rules for a live birth.
+If a baby is born alive but survives only for an instant, this is a live birth and you must apply the rules for a live birth.